collective/collective.geo.file/README.rst

     The product does not introduce a content type but adds an additional view to the Archetypes file and collection type.

-    When you upload a KML file with the correct mimetype 'application/vnd.google-earth.kml+xml' (i.e with
+    When you upload a file with the correct mimetype 'application/vnd.google-earth.kml+xml' (i.e with
+    the extension *.kml), application/vnd.google-earth.kmz' (extension
+    *.kmz)
-    the extension *.kml) or 'application/gpx+xml' (i.e. with the extension *.gpx) the map view will be applied by default.
+    or 'application/gpx+xml' (i.e. with the extension
+    *.gpx) the map view will be applied by default.

-    For Collections an additional view is added that displays all KML and GPX files returned by the query as a layer.
+    For Collections an additional view is added that displays all KML, KMZ and GPX files
+    returned by the query as a layer.
 Choose 'KML File Map View' from the display menue of the topic.